Bridge Project

 Project Website: Rochester Center for Research on Children and Families

-Project overview: Emotion is the complex psychophysiological experience of an individual’s state of mind as interacting with biochemical and environmental influences.
-Most existing emotion detection methodologies are based on subjective self-reported data.
-It has been found that prosodic variations in speech are closely related to people’s emotion, thus automatic passive emotion detection becomes possible.
+Project overview: Emotion is the complex psychophysiological experience of an individual's state of mind as interacting with biochemical and environmental influences.
+Most existing emotion classification methodologies are based on subjective self-reported data.
+It has been found that prosodic variations in speech are closely related to people's emotion, thus automatic passive emotion classification becomes possible.
 In collaboration with researchers in the Clinical and Social Sciences in Psychology Department at the University of Rochester, the Bridge Project explores ways of detecting emotions from speech, without interpreting speech content, or using facial expressions or body gestures.
-This sort of emotion detection is likely to have a broader appeal, as it is less intrusive than interpreting speech content or capturing images.
+This sort of emotion classification is likely to have a broader appeal, as it is less intrusive than interpreting speech content or capturing images.
 Health care providers and researchers can put emotion detectors and other behavior sensing technologies on mobile devices for patient monitoring or behavior studies.
 Also, emotion recognition technology will be an entry point for elaborate context-aware systems for future consumer electronic devices or services.

 Figure 2: Signal waveform, spectrum, and formants of one frame for a male speaker